-• Today there are state and local public health orders limiting the size of group gatherings and 6 feet social
+- Today there are state and local public health orders limiting the size of group gatherings and 6 feet social distancing expectations.
+We believe similar orders may exist when the fall semester begins. - Consequently, Dolores Schools will limit the use of large group gathering areas - An area is considered any room or wherever instruction takes place including outside space.

-- distancing expectations (3-foot distancing is acceptable for K-8). - Consequently, Dolores Schools will limit the use of large group gathering areas. - An area is considered any room or wherever instruction takes place including outside space.
-Includes large areas such as gymnasiums, cafeterias, hallways. - Social Distancing Requirements: - 6-foot between student spacing reduces disease transmission risk and is recommended; 3-foot distancing still provides substantial benefits and is acceptable in the context of a comprehensive disease control strategy. - Avoid mass gatherings in large groups such as assemblies, cafeterias, field trips, staff meetings. - Maintain social distancing outside.
+Includes large areas - gymnasiums, cafeterias, hallways.

+- Social Distancing Requirements: - Maintain 6 feet (about 2 arms' length) from other people.
+This will be done creatively not to cause emotional harm to students. - Avoid mass gatherings in large groups such as assemblies, cafeterias, field trips, staff meetings. - Maintain social distancing outside includes recess.
 Playground equipment and sharing of playground equipment limitations will be considered.